 - 2.2.1 Objective: Identify and conserve SIGNIFICANT NATURAL HABITATS, throughout the county including state designated Natural Heritage areas, locally significant habitat areas, important natural areas, and fish, wildlife, and plant habitats especially those of rare, threatened and endangered species. - A. Policy: Protect tidal and nontidal WETLANDS resources because of their importance for plant habitat, fish and wildlife habitat, and overall water quality. - i.
 Remove or reduce potentially harmful or toxic substances in runoff entering the Bay and its tributaries. - ii.
-Minimize the adverse effects of human activities on wetlands, shorelines, stream banks, tidal waters, and aquatic resources. - iii.
-Maintain area of transitional habitat between aquatic and upland communities. - B. Policy: Maintain and enhance the natural environment of STREAMS. - i.
+Minimize the adverse effects of human activities on wetlands, shorelines, stream banks, tidal waters, and aquatic resources.

+iii.
+Maintain area of transitional habitat between aquatic and upland communities.

+- B. Policy: Maintain and enhance the natural environment of STREAMS. - i.
 Protect riparian wildlife habitat. - C. Policy: Protect species in need of conservation, rare, THREATENED AND ENDANGERED SPECIES and their habitats. - i.
 Conserve wildlife habitats, including those that tend to be least abundant or which may become so in the future if current land use trends continue. - ii.
 Protect the in-stream and stream-bank habitat of anadromous fish propagation waters. - iii.
 Protect nontidal wetlands of importance to plant, fish and wildlife, and water quality.

-- 2.2.2 Objective: Preserve, protect, and restore the natural environment and beneficial FUNCTIONS OF THE FLOODPLAIN
+2.2.2 Objective: Preserve, protect, and restore the natural environment and beneficial FUNCTIONS OF THE FLOODPLAIN

-- A. Policy: Restrict

-DEVELOPMENT in the

-100-year flood plain.

-Regulate construction and

-use of permitted structures

-to minimize damage

-according to state and

-federal policy (FEMA):

-- B. Policy: Minimize the DISTURBANCE OF VEGETATION in the 100-year flood plain.
+- A. Policy: Restrict DEVELOPMENT in the 100-year flood plain.
+Regulate construction and use of permitted structures to minimize damage according to state and federal policy (FEMA): - B. Policy: Minimize the DISTURBANCE OF VEGETATION in the 100-year flood plain. - 2.2.3 Objective: Preserve, protect and restore the natural ecosystems and functions of HYDRIC SOILS, WETLANDS, STREAMS AND STREAM BUFFERS - A. Policy: Direct intense development activity away from areas which are in proximity to water courses.
+Require development to locate as far from the water courses as possible and to establish PERMANENT PROTECTION MEASURES for the priority riparian areas.